Tracailer: An Efficient Trajectory Planner for Tractor-Trailer Robots in Unstructured Environments: Related Works

-Motion planning for tractor-trailer robots can be mainly classified into geometry-based methods and optimization-based methods.
-Geometry-based methods only plan the geometric path for the robot and design the path tracking controller to track it.
+Geometry-based methods usually plan only the geometric path and design the path tracking controller to track it.
 The geometric path is usually generated by search- or sampling-based methods.
 Search-based methods typically pre-construct a grid map or graph structure that represents the environment, and then perform graph searching within it to find paths~\cite{hybridAs}.
 For example, Liu et al.~\cite{geo_ga} utilized the conception of equivalent size for obstacles growing and robot shrinking, planning the path by applying a heuristic genetic algorithm.
 Sun et al.~\cite{geo_prm} built a global compound roadmap by combining the local regular roadmap with the universal probabilistic roadmap, lowering the complexity of the planning computation.
 To improve the efficiency and path quality, Ljungqvist et al.~\cite{geo_lat} generated a finite set of kinematically feasible motion primitives offline, searching solutions for a general 2-trailer system in a regular state lattice created by these motion primitives.
 They also proposed a novel parametrization of the reachable state space to make the graph-search problem tractable for real-time applications.
 Furthermore, by simplifying the design of motion primitives and utilizing reinforcement learning to obtain a well-defined heuristic function, Leu et al. presented an improved A-search guided tree\cite{geometry4} that allows quick off-lattice exploration to find a solution.